 During these hours the laser cutter is staffed by a student tech.
 Use is on a first come, first serve basis.

 Spring '14 Homework Hours

-Homework hours are reserved for students currently enrolled in a class held in the dFab studio.
+Homework hours are reserved for students who have completed or are currently enrolled in a class held in the dFab studio.

 The Digital Fabrication Studio is commited to hands-on learning, creative applications of new technology, and an open-source ethos of community and sharing.